-There is always something new and exciting to do in Newcastle, and that is why booking a campervan hire is the perfect way to make sure you don’t miss anything.
-Click here to discover more travel tips about the region.
-We can help you hire a campervan, saving money on accommodation and transportation.
+There is always something new and exciting to do in Newcastle, and that’s why booking a motorhome hire is the perfect way to make sure you don’t miss out on anything.
+We can help you find a cheap campervan, saving you money on accommodation and transportation.
 We compare rates from multiple suppliers, bringing you the lowest rates available.
-If you plan on exploring Newcastle and the surrounding area, a campervan or motorhome hire is a great option.
+If you plan on exploring Newcastle and the surrounding area, an RV or campervan rental is definitely a great option.

 Newcastle is an industrial city with a colourful history, surrounded by spectacular holiday destinations.
 Newcastle lies north of Sydney in New South Wales, on historically significant land graced with natural beauty.
 The city has numerous shopping areas, art venues, and swimming spots.
 The nightlife is always dazzling, and there is no shortage of restaurants to choose from.

 View Campervan Rental Locations in Australia in a larger map

 Birubi Beach Holiday Park is at 37 James Paterson Street, Birubi Beach.
 It offers wide range of cabin accommodation, powered site with ensuite and unpowered site.
 The park’s facilities include a swimming pool, playground, and laundry facilities.
 It is pet friendly.

 Lifestyle Villages Redhead is located at 1A Kalaroo Road set just back from Redhead Beach.
 The park’s facilities include a barbecue, salt water pool, laundry, and a playground.